SettleMint

 fi

-Agents should check exit codes and parse error messages:
+Agents should check exit codes and read the structured error body before retrying or escalating.

 }